Niksko/blog/content/posts/lacto-pepper-juice/index.md

 A few years ago, I was roasting peppers late at night for a recipe I was going to make the next day.
 After charring the peppers in the oven, I put them in a bowl and covered them tightly with plastic wrap to make peeling off the charred skins easier.
 Since it was late, I went to sleep and tended to them the next morning.

-When I dragged myself out of bed, I found that the peppers had given up quite a large amount of liquid in the covered bowl.
+When went to deal with them the next morning, I found that the peppers had given up quite a large amount of liquid in the covered bowl.
 The liquid was sweet from the peppers, with a lovely smoky flavor from the charred skin.
 It seemed a shame to waste it, so I set it aside.
 After peeling the peppers and de-seeding and de-stemming them, I had a decent amount of leftover 'pepper discard'.